SayantanMitra87/Houston-Data-Science/Data Science Curriculum.md

 Review

 # Week 17
-Hundreds of Interview Question and beginning of job search
+Hundreds of Interview questions and beginning of job search

 # Week 18
 Interview Feedback